dalguete/docker/README.md

 * Installed **oh my zsh** tooling.
 Check http://ohmyz.sh/ on how to do that.

-* Files in **supervisor** folder have been copied to this image, to start some basic services as soon as the container starts.
-Check [supervisor/](supervisor/) to understand how it works and how you can use it.
+* Files in **supervisor** subfolder have been copied to this image, to start some basic services as soon as the container starts.
+Check [supervisor/](supervisor/) subfolder to understand how it works, what services are started and how you can use it,

-* SSH server starts as soon as supervisor runs.
-Files from https://github.com/dalguete/docker/tree/master/supervisor has been copied over **/etc/supervisor/conf.d/** For ssh access, a supervisor conf file has been added that automatically launches ssh server.

-* `bindfs` is used to let host mount volumes in containers and to create bindings in the container, so those mounted volumes are owned by correct **users:groups** in container, while not affecting files and folders ownership in host.

-  Files in **bindfs** folder have been copied to this image, to implement this functionality.
-  Check https://github.com/dalguete/docker/tree/master/bindfs to understand how it works and how you can use it.

-  More info about my bindfs solution in general, here: https://github.com/dalguete/my-bindfs-mounts.

 * It's not desirable that services start as soon as they got installed (http://jpetazzo.github.io/2013/10/06/policy-rc-d-do-not-start-services-automatically/),